feiss/cqutils/README.md

 # cqutils

-A set of additions to Playground/Canvasquery libraries by @rezoner
+hola que *tal* estamosA set of *additions* to Playground/Canvasquery HTML5 libraries by @rezoner A set of *additions* to Playground/Canvasquery HTML5 libraries by @rezoner